 Next, verify yourself as a sender by registering your phone number or applying for a sender ID through Messente.

-To receive text messages, you’ll need to request an ‘inbound number’ from Messente.
-This is either a shortcode or a long code number and it’s what your customers will use to text you.
+To receive inbound text messages, you'll need to request an ‘inbound number' from Messente.
+Here you have two options: short codes or long codes.
+Whichever number you choose is what your customers will use to text you.

 Provide your developer with this API reference which sets out the request parameters for receiving texts from your customers.

-Once the technical side of things is set up, think about the kinds of two-way SMS you want to send, including how you want your customers to respond.
+Once the technical side of things is set up, think about the kinds of two-way campaigns you want to send, including how you want your customers to respond.

 When you're ready to create your SMS campaigns, you'll be able to do so directly from your CRM tool if you've integrated Messente's API.
 You can also use Messente's online dashboard to send texts.

-Use two-way SMS to go beyond transactional messaging
+Using two-way SMS software to go beyond transactional messaging

-Messente makes the process of getting started with two-way SMS straightforward.
-To see how easy it is to create your first SMS campaign, sign up to Messente here and take a look around for free.
+Messente makes the process of getting started with SMS two-way messaging super straightforward.
+To see how easy it is to create your first SMS campaign, sign up to Messente here and take a look around our two-way text messaging software for free.